In this article, we will show you how to Create a Cumulative Histogram in Tableau with an example.

-In this article we will show you, How to Create Cumulative Histogram in Tableau with example.
-This is the continuation article of Tableau Histogram so, Please read that article to understand the histogram concept.
-However if you want to start from here itself, Let us what we have inside the Tableau report.
+It is a follow-up article on Tableau Histogram.
+So, please read that article to understand the histogram concept.
+However, if you want to start from here, Let us see what we have inside the Tableau report.

-We have Sales Amount Bin on Columns shelf, Sum of Sales Amount measure on Rows Shelf and table calculation (Percent of Total) on Sales Amount
+We have the Sales Amount Bin on the Columns shelf, the Sum of Sales Amount measure on the Rows Shelf, and table calculation (Percent of Total) on the Sales Amount.

 Cumulative Histogram in Tableau example

-Drag and Drop the Sales Amount from Measures Region to Rows Shelf as shown below.
-Since it is a Measure value, Sales Amount will be aggregated to default Sum.
+To create a Tableau cumulative histogram, Drag and Drop the Sales Amount from the Measures Region to the row shelf.
+Since it is a Measure value, the Sales Amount will aggregate to the default Sum.

-Now, our data is arranged by the Running total but out intention is to display Cumulative Histogram and Normal Histogram in One Chart using Dual Axes concept.
-Here, our Normal Histogram is displaying Percentage of Total but our Cumulative Histogram is displaying Running total.
-In order to combine them,
+Now, our data will arrange by the Running total.
+However, we intend to display the Tableau Cumulative Histogram and Normal Histogram in One Chart using the Dual Axes concept.
+Here, our Normal Histogram shows the Percentage of the Total, but our Cumulative Histogram displays the Running total.
+To combine them,

 - we have to change the Table Calculation of either of them or

-We are using second option, Which is wiser than option 1.
-Please click on the down arrow beside the Sales Amount measure and select the Edit table Calculation option as shown below
+We are using the second option, which is wiser than option 1.
+Please click on the down arrow beside the Sales Amount measure and select the Edit Table Calculation option

-Once you select the Edit table Calculation option, following window will be opened.
-Please check mark the Perform Secondary Calculation on the result option.
-Next, select the secondary calculation Type as Percent of Total as shown below
+Once you choose the Edit table Calculation option, the following window will open.
+Please checkmark the Perform Secondary Calculation on the result option.
+Next, select the secondary calculation Type as Percent of Total.

-To create Dual Axes Report, Please select the Total Running Sum of Sales Amount Axis.
+To create a Dual Axes Report, select the Total Running Sum of Sales Amount Axis.
 And right-click on it will open the context menu.
-From that, Please select the Dual Axis option as shown below
+From that, select the Dual Axis option.

-Once you select the Dual Axis option following screenshot will be displayed.
-From the below screenshot you can observe that, We have Sales Amount Bin of range 500 on Horizontal Axis and Total Sales Amount, Total Running Sum of Sales Amount in Vertical Axis (which are acting as Dual Axis)
+Once you choose the Dual Axis option, the following screenshot will be displayed.
+From the below Tableau cumulative histogram screenshot, you can observe that We have a Sales Amount Bin in the range of 500 on the Horizontal Axis and Total Sales Amount, the Total Running Sum of the Sales Amount on the Vertical Axis (which acts as Dual Axis).

-From the below screenshot you can observe that, We assigned bar Chart to Total Sales Amount and Line Chart to Total Running Sum of Sales Amount.
-Please refer Tableau Dual Axis to understand the Dual Axis report concept in Tableau
+From the below Tableau cumulative histogram screenshot, we assigned a bar Chart to the Total Sales Amount and a Line Chart to the Total Running Sum of the Sales Amount.
+Please refer to Tableau Dual Axis to understand the Dual Axis report concept.

-From the above screenshot you can observe that, it looks perfect but The Maximum Axis values of Total Sales Amount is 55% where as Total Running Sum of Sales Amount is 100%.
-In order to make them same, we have to use the Synchronization of Axis concept.
-Please refer Synchronizing Dual Axes in Tableau section in Tableau Dual Axis to understand the Synchronization of Total Sales Amount and Total Running Sum of Sales Amount axis values
+From the above screenshot, you can observe that the Tableau Cumulative Histogram looks perfect.
+But The Maximum Axis value of the Total Sales Amount is 55%, whereas the Total Running Sum of the Sales Amount is 100%.
+To do the same, we have to use the Synchronization of the Axis concept.

-From the above screenshot, We successfully created the Cumulative Histogram and Normal Histogram on Dual Axes
+From the above screenshot, We successfully created the Tableau Cumulative Histogram and Normal Histogram on Dual Axes.